wombleton/gitlaw-nz/acts/C/Coroners Act 2006.md

 ##### 117 Coroners' powers and immunities generally

-*   (1) For the purpose of performing or exercising a function, power, or duty under this Act, a coroner has the same powers, privileges, authorities, and immunities as a District Court Judge exercising jurisdiction under the [Summary Proceedings Act 1957][293].
+*   (1) For the purpose of performing or exercising a function, power, or duty under this Act, a coroner has the same powers, privileges, authorities, and immunities as a District Court Judge exercising jurisdiction under the [Criminal Procedure Act 2011][295].

     (2) Despite subsection (1), a coroner who is not a District Court Judge has, at all times, the same immunities as a Judge of the High Court.